hevgan/clipper_macOS/README.md

 The build script automatically converts `clipper-menu.png` into a proper macOS `.icns` app icon (using `sips` + `iconutil`).
 Make sure those Apple command-line tools are available on your machine.

-After building, move `dist/Clipper.app` into `/Applications` (or wherever you keep apps) and launch it from Finder.
-The menu-bar helper runs in the background with no Terminal window.
-To have it start automatically at login, add the moved app to **System Settings → General → Login Items → Open at Login**.
+### Installing the app

+1. Run `./scripts/build-app.sh` to create `dist/Clipper.app`.
+2. (Optional) Run `./scripts/create-dmg.sh` to generate `dist/Clipper.dmg` with a drag-and-drop window so you can copy the app into `/Applications`.
+3. Move the `.app` into `/Applications` and launch it from Finder—no Terminal window required.
+The helper keeps running in the background.

-You can also toggle “Launch Clipper at login” from the in-app settings window; it flips the same Login Items entry programmatically.
+You can toggle “Launch Clipper at login” from the in-app settings window; it flips the same Login Items entry under **System Settings → General → Login Items → Open at Login**.

-Because this is a menu bar utility, keep the terminal session open while testing.
+Because this is a menu bar utility, keep the terminal session open while testing via `swift run`.
 The clipboard window shows up near your cursor; use `Esc` or click outside to dismiss it.
+When installed as an app, it lives entirely in the menu bar.

 ## Accessibility Permission